Coho Populations Once 100,000, Now 1,000

 As a result, salmon and steelhead populations have been severely depressed over many decades: fall-run chinook and steelhead runs fluctuate between 1,000 and 10,000 adults; coho likely number less than 1,000 adults annually.

-- Continue to drive the Eel River Forum and focus on improving the status of salmonid populations, evaluation of Potter Valley Project (dam flow releases) and non-native pikeminnow eradication.
+- Continue to drive the Eel River Forum and focus on improving the status of salmonid populations, and develop a comprehensive, basinwide Monitoring Plan for tracking salmon and steelhead abundance and water quality conditions.

 - Restore access to ancestral spawning and rearing habitat.